Reference

 • User is responsible for delivering packets to roc_receiver_decoder and pushing them to appropriate interfaces of decoder.

-• The sender is eventually destroyed using roc_sender_encoder_close().
+• Encoder is eventually destroyed using roc_sender_encoder_close().

 Interfaces and protocols

-Each interface has its own packet queue.
+Each interface has its own outbound packet queue.
 When a frame is pushed to the encoder, it may produce multiple packets for each interface queue.
 The user then should pop packets from each interface that was activated.

 Thread safety